Kao Miura

 Kao Miura (三浦 佳生, Miura Kao) is a Japanese figure skater.
-He is the 2023 World Junior Champion, 2023 Four Continents champion, the 2022 Four Continents bronze medalist, a five-time ISU Grand Prix medalist, and the 2021–22 Japan junior national champion.
+He is the 2023 and 2026 Four Continents champion, the 2022 Four Continents bronze medalist, a six-time ISU Grand Prix medalist, and the 2025–26 Japanese national bronze medalist.

+At the junior level, he is the 2023 World Junior Champion and the 2021–22 Japan junior national champion.

 Personal life

-Miura was born on June 8, 2005, in Tokyo, Japan.
-As of 2018, he is a junior high school student in Yokohama.
-His hobbies are watching anime and baseball matches.
+Miura was born on 8 June 2005, in Tokyo, Japan.
+His mother, a doctor, raised him and his younger sister on her own after Miura's father passed away from cancer when he was seven years old.

+His hobbies include watching anime and baseball matches.

 After graduating from Meguro Nihon University High School, Miura enrolled into Meiji University School of Political Science and Economics in 2024.
 He has also expressed interest in learning English to better communicate with skaters from outside of Japan.

 Career

 Early years

 Miura began skating in 2009.
 As the 2017 Japanese national novice champion, he was invited to skate in the gala at the 2017 NHK Trophy.

-2019–20 season
+2019–20 season: Junior international debut

 Miura made his Junior Grand Prix debut at Latvia and finished in seventh place.
 At 14, he became the youngest Japanese skater to land a quadruple toe loop in international competition with a successful attempt at the event's free skate.